vaeyias/61040-expense-tracker/README.md

 ```
 concept GroupExpenseTrackingAIAugmented
     purpose allows users to record and manage shared expenses within a group
-    principle after a group is created, users can add expenses to the group. each expense tracks the payer and the total cost, and how costs are divided between different users
+    principle After a group is created, users can add, edit, or delete expenses.
+Each expense tracks the payer, total cost, and how costs are divided among members.
+The AI assistant can interpret natural language prompts to suggest expenses, predict appropriate cost splits, and categorize expenses.
     state
         a set of Groups with
             a name String